 Dick White and his good friend Greg Rich had come to Bear Mountain on a Mission.
 Dick is experienced at hunting “wild hogs,” but this was his first time hunting a real, genuine Boar, something you can only get at Bear Mountain.

 He carried a lever action Winchester Model 1894.
 This caliber was developed over 100 years ago and has become a classic whitetail deer hunting rifle in the Northwoods.
 Light-weight and easy to carry, the Winchester .30-30 rifle has been the hunting weapon of choice in the thick forest where a hunter can spend a whole day walking and never see another hunter.
 This short range hunting rifle has a long and distinguished history in Northern Michigan.
-But does the rifle have what it takes to bring down a Genuine Boar?
+But does the rifle have what it takes to bring down a Bear Mountain Boar?

-The Boar Hunt is On
+The Hunt is On

-Silently we waited to see if the Big Boar would enter the clearing.
+Silently, we waited to see if the Big Boar would enter the clearing.
 Dick knew to be ready as The Beast was not far from us, and if the Wild Boar was bedded with a sow there could be a violent showdown.
 This was his territory and he didn’t leave it often when spring breeding was in the air.

 Dick let the first one loose.

-Spinning, the boar was now running dead away.
+Spinning, the boar was now running away.
 Dick’s gun was transforming into a semi auto, as he laid down four more shots.
 I confirmed two hits as the Boar sprinted into the heavy brush.